Histotechnologist Schools

 • Accreditation: Middle States Commission on Higher Education (MSCHE)

-Albany State University (ASU) – Located in Albany, Georgia, Albany State University offers a certificate and an AAS program in histotechnology the NAACLS approves.
-This 60-credit program is delivered in a hybrid environment with courses content, quizzes, and academic support available online.
-ASU has an online or hybrid option for the course content.
-Courses include parasitology, mycology, and virology, and histology laboratories.
-Students who choose to complete their training online must pursue their clinical training at a local affiliate.
+Located in Albany, GA, Albany State University offers a certificate and an AAS program in histotechnology that the NAACLS approves.
+This 60-credit program is delivered in a hybrid environment with course content, quizzes, and academic support available online.

 • Location: Albany, GA